-Baseline/Randomization Period (Visit 2): During this period, baseline assessments, including platelet count and randomization will be performed.
+Baseline/Randomization Period (Visit 2): During this period, baseline assessments, including platelet count and randomization, will be performed.
 Blinded study drug administration will be started.

-Titration Period (Visits 3 to 7): During this period, titration of study drug from the initial starting dose will be performed in accordance with protocol-specified titration guidelines in order to find the minimum dose required to maintain platelet counts of $>= 50 \times 109/L$ and $<= 150 \times 109/L$.
-No down titration of concomitant ITP medication will be permitted during this period (except for reasons of subject safety).
-Subjects will return on Days 5, 8, 14, 21 and 28 during this period.
+Titration Period (Visits 3 to 7): Titration of study drug from the initial starting dose will be performed in accordance with protocol-specified titration guidelines in order to find the minimum dose required to maintain platelet counts of $>= 50 \times 109/L$ and $<= 150 \times 109/L$.
+No downward titration of concomitant ITP medication will be permitted during this period unless there is a safety concern.
+Subjects will return on Days 5, 8, 14, 21, and 28 during this period.

-Concomitant ITP Medication Reduction Period (Visits 8 to 13): During this period, downward titration of concomitant ITP medication will be permitted in accordance with the Concomitant ITP Downward Titration Guidelines.
-Additional study drug dose adjustments before and after the ITP concomitant downward titration may be needed.
+Concomitant ITP Medication Reduction Period (Visits 8 to 13): Downward titration of concomitant ITP medication will be permitted in accordance with the Concomitant ITP Downward Titration Guidelines.
+This may require additional study drug dose adjustments before and after the concomitant ITP downward titration.
 Subjects will return every 2 weeks during this period.

-Maintenance Period (Visits 14 to 22): Subjects will continue treatment in order to maintain platelet counts of $>=50 \times 109/L$ and $<=150 \times 109/L$.
-Study drug dose adjustments will be made in accordance with titration guidelines.
-No down titration of concomitant ITP medication will be permitted during this period unless there is a safety concern.
+Maintenance Period (Visits 14 to 22): Subjects will continue treatment in order to maintain platelet counts of >= 50×109 /L and <= 150×109 /L. Study drug dose adjustments will be made in accordance with the titration guidelines.
+No downward titration of concomitant ITP medication will be permitted during this period unless there is a safety concern.
 Subjects will return weekly for visits.
 At the EOT Visit, subjects will have the choice to enter the Extension Phase and receive open-label E5501 therapy.
-Subjects who are unable or unwilling to continue in the Extension Phase of the study will enter the Dose-tapering and Follow-up Periods.
+Subjects who are unable or unwilling to continue in the Extension Phase will enter the Dose-tapering and Follow-up Periods.

-Subjects who require study drug dose adjustments, who undergo concomitant ITP medication reduction or who receive rescue therapy during the periods of Concomitant Medication Reduction and Maintenance are required to return for weekly visits for 3 consecutive weeks.
+Subjects who require study drug dose adjustments, who undergo concomitant ITP medication reduction, or who receive rescue therapy during the periods of Concomitant Medication Reduction and Maintenance are required to return for weekly visits for 3 consecutive weeks.

-Dose-tapering Period (Visits 23 to 26): Subjects who do not continue into the Extension Phase will be required to attend weekly visits at which the study drug will be down-titrated one dose level per week until the study drug is discontinued.
-This will be done in a blinded fashion with placebo substitution occurring as required, and will take up to 4 weeks to get all subjects off study drug.
-During the Dose-tapering Period, subsequent up-titration or addition of concomitant ITP medication should be considered, at the investigators discretion.
+Dose-tapering Period (Visits 23 to 26): Subjects who do not continue into the Extension Phase will be required to attend weekly visits at which the study drug will be down titrated one dose level per week until the study drug is discontinued.
+This will be done in a blinded fashion and will take up to 4 weeks to get all subjects off study drug.
+During the Dose-tapering Period, subsequent up-titration or addition of concomitant ITP medication should be considered at the investigators discretion.
 Once the dose-tapering of study drug is completed, subjects will enter the Follow-up Period.

-Follow-up Period (Visit 27 to 30): Subjects will be followed for 30 days after the last dose taken in the Dose-tapering Period.
-Subjects will return every week for visits during this period and will have their final evaluations on the last day of the Follow-up Period.
+Follow-up Period (Visits 27 to 30): Subjects will be followed for 30 days after the last dose taken in the Dose-tapering Period.
+Subjects will return every week for visits and will have their final evaluations on the last day of the Follow-up Period.